Free CrCl Calculator – Creatinine Clearance Calculator

 Gather your most recent laboratory values

-Locate your serum creatinine value from a recent blood test.
-This is typically found on a basic metabolic panel (BMP) or comprehensive metabolic panel (CMP).
-Make sure the value is from a period when your health was stable — not during an acute illness or immediately after intense physical activity.
+Find your serum creatinine on a recent blood test.
+It sits on the basic metabolic panel (BMP) or the comprehensive metabolic panel (CMP), and in the UK on the U&E. Use a value from a period when you were well, not one drawn in hospital during an acute illness or the morning after a hard training session.

 Enter your age and weight accurately